Patek Philippe

 Patek Philippe is widely considered to be one of the most prestigious watch manufacturers in the world.
-As of December 2020, among the world's top ten most expensive watches ever sold at auctions, eight are Patek Philippe watches.
+As of July 2023, among the world's top ten most expensive watches ever sold at auctions, nine were Patek Philippe watches.
 In particular, Patek Philippe Grandmaster Chime Ref.
-6300A-010 currently holds the title of the most expensive watch (and wristwatch) ever sold at auction (US$31.19 million/31 million CHF), while Patek Philippe Henry Graves Supercomplication, the world's most complicated mechanical watch until 1989, currently holds the title of the most expensive pocket watch ever sold at auction (US$24 million/23,237,000 CHF).
+6300A-010 currently holds the title of the most expensive watch (and wristwatch) ever sold at auction (US$31 million/27 million CHF), while the Patek Philippe Henry Graves Supercomplication, the world's most complicated mechanical watch until 1989, currently holds the title of the most expensive pocket watch ever sold at auction (US$24 million/21 million CHF).